MBane04/Sort-Algorithm-Demo/README.md

 The project is useful for anyone learning about sorting algorithms and low-level programming, and can serve as a foundation for further optimization or comparison of algorithm efficiency.

+This is a class project,which required an array and a function

 ## Sorting Algorithms
 ### Selection Sort
 Selection Sort is an in-place, comparison-based sorting algorithm.
 It works by repeatedly selecting the smallest element from the unsorted portion of the array and swapping it with the first unsorted element.